bpoplauschi/ImageCachingBenchmark/README.md

 - use **GCD** and **blocks**.
 This makes the code more performant, easier to read and write.
 In nowadays, GCD and blocks is a must for async operations
 - *nice to have: category over UIImageView for trivial integration.*
 - *nice to have: ability to process the image after download and before storing it into the cache.*

+#### Advanced imaging on iOS
+To find out more about imaging on iOS, how the SDK frameworks work (CoreGraphics, Image IO, CoreAnimation, CoreImage), CPU vs GPU and more, go through this [great article](http://www.slideshare.net/rsebbe/2014-cocoaheads-advimaging) by @rsebbe.

 #### Is Core Data a good candidate?